Evaluating Long-Term Memory for Long-Context Question Answering: Methodologies

 \subsection{Implementation details}

 Appendix B details all the prompts we employed for our experiments.
-We deploy LLama 3.2-3B, Mistral-7B-v0.3, Qwen2.5-7B, and the respective instruction-tuned versions through huggingface, we access GPT-4o mini through the official OpenAI API.
-We report our main findings in tables \ref{tab:memory_results} and\ref{tab:f1_rankings}, and the full experimental results in Appendix \ref{sec:results}.

-We conduct all of our experiments on a 24 GB GPU machine for a single run.
-For the retrieval components, we employ k=10 for snippet and A-Mem memories selection, for episodic memories we limit the number of examples to 3.
+We deploy LLama 3.2-3B, Qwen2.5-7B, and the respective instruction-tuned versions through huggingface, we access GPT-4o mini through the official OpenAI API.
+We report our main findings in Tables \ref{tab:memory_results} and\ref{tab:f1_rankings}, and the full experimental results in Appendix \ref{sec:results}.
+We conduct all of our experiments on a 24 GB GPU machine for 5 runs, and report the mean and standard deviation.
+For the retrieval components, we employ k=10 for snippet and A-Mem memories selection with LoCoMo data and k=20 with QMSum.
+For episodic memories we limit the number of examples to 3.
 We use bge-m3 text embeddings for our approaches and the all-minilm-l6-v2 model used by the authors for A-Mem.
-We report hyperparameter details in Appendix A.

-The results on GPT-4o mini validate our findings on a widely-used commercial reasoning model.
+We report hyperparameter details in Appendix A. The results on GPT-4o mini validate our findings on a widely-used commercial model.
 Our focus on open weights smaller models, instead, serves an important practical purpose, as these represent the scale most practitioners can deploy in resource-constrained environments.